knaeimi/asteroids_project/README.md

 Created by Kian Naeimi, Sean Sweeney, and Sam Kennedy

 ## System requirements
 This game was designed with a standard 1920 by 1080 pixel screen in mind, but feel free to adjust the canvas dimensions to your liking.
-It's also not graphically intensive by any metric, so if you meet these minimum specifications: < br / >
+It's also not graphically intensive by any metric, so if you meet these minimum specifications:
-Java: 17/21 installed < br / >
+Java: 17/21 installed,
-OS: Windows 7 (64-bit) or newer, macOS 10.10 or newer, any mainstream Linux distro < br / >
+OS: Windows 7 (64-bit) or newer, macOS 10.10 or newer, any mainstream Linux distro,
-CPU: Dual core @ 1.6 GHz or newer < br / >
+CPU: Dual core @ 1.6 GHz or newer,
-Graphics: Integrated graphics or better < br / >
+Graphics: Integrated graphics or better,
-RAM: ~1 GB for the JVM < br / >
+RAM: ~1 GB for the JVM,
-Storage: 50-100 MB free < br / >
+Storage: 50-100 MB free,

-You should be golden.
+you'll be golden.